Technetium-99m: Indirect routes of production of 99Mo

 Other particle accelerator-based isotope production techniques have been investigated.
 The supply disruptions of 99Mo in the late 2000s and the ageing of the producing nuclear reactors forced the industry to look into alternative methods of production.
 The use of cyclotrons or electron accelerators to produce 99Mo from 100Mo via (p,pn) or (γ,n) reactions, respectively, has been further investigated.
 The (n,2n) reaction on 100Mo yields a higher reaction cross-section for high energy neutrons than of (n,γ) on 98Mo with thermal neutrons.
 In particular, this method requires accelerators that generate fast neutron spectrums, such as ones using D-T or other fusion-based reactions, or high energy spallation or knock out reactions.
 A disadvantage of these techniques is the necessity for enriched 100Mo targets, which are significantly more expensive than natural isotopic targets and typically require recycling of the material, which can be costly, time-consuming, and arduous.

 Technetium-99m generators

-Technetium-99m's short half-life of 6 hours makes storage impossible and would make transport very expensive.
+Technetium-99m's short half-life of 6 hours makes storage impossible and would make transport expensive (not impossible; fluorine-18 with its shorter life is transported).
 Instead, its parent nuclide 99Mo is supplied to hospitals after its extraction from the neutron-irradiated uranium targets and its purification in dedicated processing facilities.
 It is shipped by specialised radiopharmaceutical companies in the form of technetium-99m generators worldwide or directly distributed to the local market.
 The generators, colloquially known as moly cows, are devices designed to provide radiation shielding for transport and to minimize the extraction work done at the medical facility.
 A typical dose rate at 1 metre from the 99mTc generator is 20-50 μSv/h during transport.
-These generators' output declines with time and must be replaced weekly, since the half-life of 99Mo is still only 66 hours.
+These generators' output declines with time and they must be replaced weekly, since the half-life of 99Mo is still only 66 hours.